Want to make your own water biscuits? Look no further than this simple, four ingredient water crackers recipe - perfect for cheese platters.

 - Cookie cutter - if you're making shapes

-The first step is to combine flour and salt in a large bowl.
+Combine the flour and salt in a medium bowl.

 Pour the olive oil and water into the well in the centre.